Ms Nicole Watson

 Research Interests / Current Projects

-Non-response in longitudinal surveys
+Non-response in longitudinal surveys; imputation; weighting

 Nicole Watson's SSRN Author Page